givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High performance computing.md

 3. We heard Microsoft does Linux now.
 But how true is this?
 Will it work with our chosen Linux version?

     Yes.
 Microsoft loves Linux!
-A commitment has been made by Microsoft to make Linux (and wider Open Source technologies) "a first class citizen" on Azure.
+A commitment has been made by Microsoft to make Linux (and wider Open Source technologies) "a first-class citizen" on Azure.
 Microsoft has relationships with the major Enterprise Linux vendors (i.e., Red Hat, SUSE, Canonical), at various levels and teams, and specific integrations.
 For example, Microsoft and Red Hat have a relationship (2017) such that you can call Microsoft with a Red Hat query, and have this handled by Red Hat support staff working in Microsoft support centers.
 You can choose to run Azure Marketplace images of various Linux distributions/versions, and you can also BYOL (Bring Your Own License) for Enterprise Linux versions you own.

 4. We have petabytes of data on-premises.
 It would cost us a fortune and take ages to move this to the cloud!